dgrahn/phd_prereqs_bak/README.md

 ```

 ### CWE-119: Improper Restriction of Operations within the Bounds of a Memory Buffer
+> The software performs operations on a memory buffer, but it can read from or write to a memory location that is outside of the intended boundary of the buffer.

 #### Examples
 ```c++
 void host_lookup(char *user_supplied_addr) {